Explainer: The Nobel Prize

 The playing field isn’t so level

-Between 1901 and 2016, only 12 of the 211 total winners in physiology or medicine have been women.
-Only four women over that period have ever won the Nobel Prize in chemistry.
-Just two won it in physics.
+Between 1901 and 2018, only 12 of the 211 total winners in physiology or medicine have been women.
+Only five women over that period have ever won the Nobel Prize in chemistry.
+Just three have won it in physics.
 For minority scientists, the numbers are even worse.
 No black scientist has ever taken home a Nobel Prize.

 This lack of diversity is a problem.
 “It’s not about the prizes but the reward system of science,” Zuckerman says.
 “There’s been a tendency to not recognize the work of people who aren’t from the right countries or the right sex.”
 Candidates also tend to come from a relatively few universities or research centers, she notes.
 Among them: the University of California at Berkeley and Harvard University, in Cambridge, Mass.

 But things are changing, Zuckerman says.
 Important scientific societies, such as the National Academy of Sciences in the United States and the Royal Society in the United Kingdom, now let in more women and people of color.
 These societies help scientists get recognized by their peers.
 And the more women and minorities that become recognized, the more likely they are to receive a Nobel Prize.
 Between 1901 and 2001, only 10 women received a Nobel Prize in science.
 Within the next 15 years, another eight won them.
 That hardly seems fair, Zuckerman notes, “but it’s better than it was.”